awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-script.md

   If no role is found, Automation attempts to run the Python or PowerShell script specified for `aws:executeScript` without any permissions\.
 If the script is calling an AWS API operation \(for example the Amazon EC2 `CreateImage` operation\), or attempting to act on an AWS resource \(such as an EC2 instance\), the step containing the script fails, and Systems Manager returns an error message reporting the failure\.

-For more information about how to run an Automation workflow that uses an IAM service role or more advanced forms of delegated administration instead, see [Running an Automation Workflow by Using an IAM Service Role](automation-walk-security-assume.md)\.
+For more information about how to run an Automation workflow that uses an IAM service role or more advanced forms of delegated administration instead, see [Running an Automation workflow by using an IAM service role](automation-walk-security-assume.md)\.

-## Adding Scripts to Automation Documents<a name="adding-scripts"></a>
+## Adding scripts to Automation documents<a name="adding-scripts"></a>

 You can add scripts to your Automation documents by including the script inline as part of a step in the document\.
 You can also attach scripts to the document by uploading the scripts from your local machine or by specifying an Amazon Simple Storage Service \(Amazon S3\) bucket where the scripts are located\.
 After a step that runs a script completes, the output of the script is available as a JSON object, which you can then use as input for subsequent steps in your Automation workflow\.

-## Script Constraints for Automation Documents<a name="script-constraints"></a>
+## Script constraints for Automation documents<a name="script-constraints"></a>

 The Automation action `aws:executeScript` currently supports running Python 3\.6, Python 3\.7, and PowerShell Core 6\.0 scripts\.